 Deduction with respect to any Income by way of Royalty of a Patent

-Deduction for any income by way of royalty for a patent registered on or after 01.04.2003 under the Patents Act 1970 shall be available up to Rs.
-3 lakhs or the income received, whichever is less.
-The taxpayer must be an individual resident of India who is a patentee.
+80RRB Deduction for any income by way of royalty for a patent, registered on or after 1 April 2003 under the Patents Act 1970, shall be available for up to Rs.3 lakh or the income received, whichever is less.
+The taxpayer must be an individual patentee and an Indian resident.
 The taxpayer must furnish a certificate in the prescribed form duly signed by the prescribed authority.

 17. Section 80 TTB – Interest Income